Ai Wearables Value-based Care Models 2025

 2. Data Accuracy and Reliability

 The accuracy and reliability of wearable data are critical for informed decision-making.
 Wearables should be validated against gold-standard measurement techniques to ensure their accuracy.
-Furthermore, AI algorithms should be trained on high-quality, representative datasets to minimize bias and ensure reliable predictions.
+On top of that, AI algorithms should be trained on high-quality, representative datasets to minimize bias and ensure reliable predictions.

 • Device validation: Conducting rigorous validation studies to assess the accuracy and reliability of wearable devices.